 One of the biggest innovations of a CloudKitchens® space is how easy it is to collect data for your F&B business.
 Analyzing restaurant data is extremely valuable for streamlining your kitchen’s performance and maximizing your bottom line.
 Tracking which dishes are most popular, seasonality changes, and knowing where any bottlenecks occur will help take your business to the next level.

 Never underestimate the power of high-quality visuals—especially when it comes to food.
 Remember that online customers, eat with their eyes first.
 Having professional-level photos that make the observer’s mouth water can mean the difference between captivating a new customer and losing them to the competition.

 Hiring a professional photographer is a wise investment because you’ll be sure to get well-lit, attractive, and persuasive visuals that you can put to good use across all your business channels—including your website, social media posts, promotional materials, ads, and more.

 Restaurants that are known for seasonal offerings or special events tend to stay on people’s minds and stand out from their competitors.
 For delivery-only restaurants, this could mean offering a weekly Samosa Sunday deal, Taco Tuesday special, or gaining the reputation for the best at-home party meal deals.
 Here is a list of seasonal Indian festivals.

 At the end of the day, your business’s most valuable asset is your staff.
 Your employees are what keep your kitchen afloat and make it all possible.
 Offering them incentives and benefits that make them feel valuable and personally invested in the restaurant’s success will go a long way, especially when it comes to expanding your kitchen and operations in the future.

 Have more questions?

-Please don’t hesitate to contact us.
-Any of our KitchenPlus experts will be happy to answer questions or offer F&B advice about starting your own cloud kitchen.
+Please don’t hesitate to reach out to us.
+Complete the form below and our KitchenPlus experts will be happy to answer questions or offer F&B advice about starting your own CloudKitchens® delivery kitchen.